rgcr/m-cli/Readme.md

-      m user autologin                [ disable | username ] # who to autologin as or whether to disable autologin m user fastswitching            [ YES | NO ]           # whether to enable fast user switching m user guest                    [ YES | NO ]           # whether to enable the guest user m user loginattemptsbeforehint  x                      # the number of failed attempts before hint is shown
+      m user autologin                [ disable | username ] # who to autologin as or whether to disable autologin m user fastswitching            [ YES | NO ]           # whether to enable fast user switching m user guest                    [ YES | NO ]           # whether to enable the guest user m user showsecure               [ YES | NO ]           # whether to show secure users on the login screen (such as root) m user loginpoweroptions        [ YES | NO ]           # whether to show power options during login m user loginattemptsbeforehint  x                      # the number of failed attempts before hint is shown
 ```